ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 ##Mariana: just as a little note, the non-vasculars are not consistently recorded in ITEX.
 Some sites have them, others not at all, others have recorded them simply as "moss", and then others are identified to genus/family level.
 You can check out how the data looks like for ANWR, it might be one of the good sites?

-• Compare with NDVI ?
+• Compare plot data with NDVI ?
 ##Mariana: this sounds good, I could see a figure with a scatterplot and two trend lines comparing the trajectory of the two different types of data.
 Or if that's too many figures you can always send it to the Appendix or make a table :)

 •	for stats: extract slopes from linear models, and plot cover change variable over time (and space?).